 Contact A Child Custody Attorney At Dungan & LeFevre

-Our family law attorneys Michael Jurek and Jack Hemm have decades of experience in resolving child custody issues for parents and other family members throughout the Miami Valley.
+Our family law attorney Jack Hemm has decades of experience in resolving child custody issues for parents and other family members throughout the Miami Valley.
 With offices in Troy, we represent clients statewide.
-To set up a consultation regarding your goals and concerns, please call 937-552-5947 or contact us by email.
+To set up a consultation regarding your goals and concerns, please call XXX-XXX-XXXX or contact us by email.
 We can help.